jiaxinjessiewu/jessie-wu-website/README.md

-This is my portfolio website, which is created using React.js,HTML5 and CSS3.
+This is my portfolio website, which is created using React.js,HTML5 and SASS.
 It is live at https://jessie-wu.firebaseapp.com/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).